Staffordshire Bull Terrier

 Long gone is the fierceness this breed needed for fighting.
 He has, however, retained the best of his early attributes - those of courage, loyalty and devotion, affection and reliability.
 He has an endearing personality and is treasured by many as a trustworthy and obedient companion.

-Puppy classes with seasoned instructors are recommended, as is early socialization with other dogs to balance out any dog aggressiveness.
+Puppy classes with seasoned instructors are recommended, as is early socialization with other dogs to balance out any sign of dog aggressiveness.

 This breed is very energetic and needs to be thoroughly exercised on a daily basis and always on